 Explore the Community

-The City of Bellingham hosts both nationally recognized and locally loved events year round, beginning on January 1 with a freezing dive into Lake Padden alongside hundreds of other thick-skinned swimmers at the Polar Bear Plunge.
+The City of Bellingham hosts nationally recognized and locally loved events year-round, beginning on January 1 with a freezing dive into Lake Padden alongside hundreds of other thrill-seeking swimmers at the Polar Bear Plunge.

 Students in the Community

 Western students bring energy, passion and creativity to Bellingham, and Bellingham embraces them.

 Participate in an internship that builds on your education, find a job at one of the many local businesses or volunteer for a cause you're passionate about–Bellingham offers endless opportunities to get involved, help others and become a community leader.
 Here are just a few of the exemplary students who have gotten involved in Bellingham while attending Western: